ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 ## Installation

-Visit [this link](https://github.com/ZL-Audio/ZLEqualizer/releases/latest) and download the installer which matches your OS:
+Visit [this link](https://github.com/ZL-Audio/ZLEqualizer/releases/latest) and download the installer that matches your OS:

-- If the file has a `.dmg` extension, it is for macOS (in VST3 & AU).
+- If the file has a `.dmg` extension, it is for macOS (in VST3, AU & AAX).
 You need to open it to get the `.pkg` installer.
-- If the file has a `.exe` extension, it is for Windows (in VST3 & LV2).
+- If the file has a `.exe` extension, it is for Windows (in VST3, LV2 & AAX).
 - If the file has a `.zip` extension, it is for Linux (in VST3 & LV2).
 On Linux, you have to move the `*.vst3` file manually to the correct folder, e.g., `~/.vst3`.

 Please note that all installers **have not been notarized**.
 You should decide whether to trust the installers from the provided link.
-Alternatively, you can build the plugin from the project source code.
+Alternatively, you can build the plugin from the project source code (except AAX format).

 > On macOS, the plugin requires Metal support.
 For some unknown reason, the plugin is not compatible with macOS earlier than macOS 11.
 Besides that, you may refer to [Safely open apps on your Mac](https://support.apple.com/en-us/102445) if you are confused by the alert given by your OS.
 >